Sunday, June 30, 2019

 So, while having a cold isn't nearly as bad as throat cancer -- like Rolling Steel Tent (Al needs help paying the medical bills.
 Please make a donation via the Paypal button in the upper right on his blog.)

-or being dead, like Malia Lane, it suuuuucks!
+or being dead, like Malia Lane (a full-timer who went to Oregon to take advantage of their Medical Aid In Dying law), it suuuuucks!
 (Of course, we all KNOW death is a big party; it's the getting there that can be problematic.)

 She's in there, working on entries for her new blog -- once we get it up.
 In the meantime, I'm lying here, unable to even TOUCH her lest she come down with it too.